ChristianSi/lytspel/README.md

 XXX Describe additional compromise decisions, e.g.

+  * The one that's more similar to the traditionel spelling is preferred.
+  * A short vowel such as /@, E, I/ is preferred over a long one such as /aI, i:/.
   * If one variety speaks /Vr/ and the other /3:/, «urr» is used if the traditional spelling includes ‹rr› (e.g. «current»), otherwise «ur» is used (e.g. «curij» ‹courage›)?
   * «er» is used if RP has /@/ and GA has /y@`/, e.g. «figer» ‹figure›?
   * Document that stress marker--free variant is preferred in doubt, e.g.
     «adult» rather than «*a'dult», «to dictait» ‹to dictate› rather than «to *dic'tate», «sabetaazh» ‹sabotage› rather than «*sabo'taazh».

 Cf. [American and British English pronunciation differences](https://en.wikipedia.org/wiki/American_and_British_English_pronunciation_differences)